carmineos/fivem-vstancer/README.md

 When a preset is created for the first time, it will use the current wheels' state as default.
 So in case of damaged vehicles (e.g. deformed wheels), the default values might be incorrect.
 Workaround: If a vehicle is damaged, be sure to fix it before to enter it and create a preset. (e.g. reset preset, fix the vehicle, exit the vehicle and enter again)

-### Roadmap
-Once FiveM exposes extra-natives to edit `SubHandlingData` fields at runtime, the script will allow to edit XYZ rotation using the native handling fields of `CCarHandlingData` such as `fToeFront`, `fToeRear`, `fCamberFront`, `fCamberRear`, `fCastor`.
-(This will also improve a lot performances as such values won't need to be set each tick)

 ### Client Commands
 * `vstancer_preset`: Prints the preset of the current vehicle
 * `vstancer_decorators`: Prints the info about decorators on the current vehicle